sashastrong/sashastrong.github.io/_pages/publications.md

 {% include base_path %}

-Click on individual titles to visit a page where you can download a self-archived version.
+Click on individual titles to view the full abstract and download a self-archived version.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}